Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 Some small embedded platforms do not have FPUs and may choose to software emulate or not support floating point operations at all, or may only support 32 floats.
 So in some cases it can be useful to avoid needlessly using floating point types.
 If you for instance implement a small library to implement a file format, network protocol or compression, you can avoid floating point instrumentation for benchmarking, if the library is otherwise free from floating point operations, to make the library more portable.

-While pretty much all floating point implementations use IEEE 754 standard representation of floating point numbers, its worth pointing out that different hardware implementations (sometimes form the same vendor) will yield defend results due to how the various implementations handle rounding.
+While pretty much all floating point implementations use IEEE 754 standard representation of floating point numbers, its worth pointing out that different hardware implementations (sometimes from the same vendor) will yield different results due to how the various implementations handle rounding.
 This means that executing the exact same instructions, with the exact same input data can yield different results on two different machines, running the same executable.
 This means that floats are not reliable for lockstep synchronizations.

 Floating point arithmetic should never be relied upon to get accurate result that can be compared with other values.
 Here are some examples where x and y may not be equal: